To main content

 carbon capture and storage

-Erik Lindeberg continues to work as a research even though he is retired from SINTEF.
+Erik Lindeberg continues to work as a researcher even though he is retired from SINTEF.
 Here, he’s standing next to what amounts to a giant pressure cooker, which he and his colleagues can use to simulate the enormous pressures that are found at the bottom of the sea.
 They use the tank to study the long-term behaviour of CO2 when it is stored in an undersea reservoir.
 Photo: Nancy Bazilchuk, NTNU

 The Sleipner odyssey